rubenhortas/rubenhortas.github.io/_posts/2024-09-22-git-cheatsheet.md

 ### Recover a deleted branch

-1. Find the SHA1 for the commit of your deleted branch
+1. Find the SHA1 for the commit of your deleted branch: `git reflog`

-    `git reflog`

 2. `git checkout $SHA1`